QUICK ANSWER

 General Warranty Deed

 The general warranty deed provides the broadest protection for the grantee.
-The grantor guarantees:
+The grantor warrants:

 - Covenant of seisin: The grantor owns the property and has the right to convey it.